Peterstones4/peterstones.github.io/README.md

 # Lupeng SHI

 My name is Lupeng Shi, a final year student at the Chinese University of Hong Kong.
-I major in Artitifical Intelligence.
+I major in Artificial Intelligence.
 My favorite goals are work related to computer graphics, virtual reality technology, and large language models.
 Further, I am highly passionate about the application of artificial intelligence in astronomy and education.
 Currently, I am looking forward to a work or PhD opportunities related to these fields.

 Please contact me via
 E-mail: ptrstones4@gmail.com